oliver408i/infinite-discoveries/README.md

 ## Improvements over the original
 - Code up the damn code (it's a big mess, I'm still working on it)
 - Full support for Mac and Linux (and Windows, of course)
-- Custom tkinter instead of the now paid pysimplegui
+- Custom tkinter instead of the now paid pysimplegui (complete UI rewrite)
 - Fix several bugs in the original scripts (including solar panels not working)
 - Removed random unused assets (like a video of a thumbs up emoji, for whatever reason)
-- Better name generation (and to prevent duplicate names)
+- Better name generation (to prevent duplicate names)

 ## Issues/problems to be worked on
 - Duplicate names (not enought names, need better name gen)